 Enhancing Healthcare Team Outcomes

 An oral cutaneous fistula frequently poses a diagnostic dilemma.
 These patients may exhibit non-specific symptoms and highly variable skin lesion morphology, leading to confusion.
-Although poorly recognized, dental chronic infection is the most common cause of cutaneous fistulas of the face and neck.
-An oral cutaneous fistula frequently poses a diagnostic dilemma.
-These patients may exhibit non-specific symptoms and highly variable skin lesion morphology, leading to confusion.
-Although poorly recognized, dental chronic infection is the most common cause of cutaneous fistulas of the face and neck.
-Dermathologists tend to be the first clinicians that patients visit because OCFs open into the skin, usually as a nodule or dimpling.
-It is important to consult with a dentist to assess the oral cavity, rule out the dental origin of the infection, and avoid delays in treatment.
+Although poorly recognized, chronic dental infection is the most common cause of cutaneous fistulas of the face and neck.
+Dermatologists tend to be consulted since OCFs open into the skin, usually as a nodule or dimpling.
+It is important to consult with a dentist to assess the oral cavity, rule out a dental origin of the infection, and avoid delays in treatment.